djalbat/occam-grammar-utilities/README.md

 ## Usage

-The `eliminateLeftRecursion(...)` function should typically be passed an array of rules generated as follows:
+The `eliminateLeftRecursion(...)` function should typically be passed a start rule and a map of rules generated as follows:

 ```
 import { BNFLexer } from "occam-lexers";
 import { BNFParser } from "occam-parsers";
+import { arrayUtilities } from "necessary";
 import { eliminateLeftRecursion } from "occam-grammar-utilities";

+const { first } = arrayUtilities;

 const bnfLexer = BNFLexer.fromNothing(),
       bnfParser = BNFParser.fromNothing(),